Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: 40 Years of Political Discourse in the U.S. Senate

-We use data available in the Stanford University Social Science Data Collection database \citep{Gentzkow+Shapiro+Taddy:2018} for our analysis.
-This database provides already processed text data on the speech level from the United States Congressional Record and covers the Congress sessions~97 to 114 (1981--2017).
-We implement a number of pre-processing steps to obtain session-specific document-term matrices, similar to those used by \citet{Taddy_etal_2019} and \citet{Vafa_etal_2020}.
-In particular we used bigrams as tokens retaining session-wise only bigrams used by a certain minimum number of speakers.
-In addition we also only retained speakers for a session in case a certain minimum number of speeches was available for them.
-The complete vocabulary spanning all the sessions from session~97 to 114 resulting from these pre-processing steps consists of 12,527 unique bigrams.
-Our model is fitted using 614,613 speeches spoken by 355 unique speakers.
-In the following we present the results obtained when fitting the TV-TBIP model to these document-term matrices assuming 25 topics.
-More details on the data source, the pre-processing steps employed as well as the choice of prior parameter values and the estimation are given in Appendix~\ref{sec:more-details-data}.
+We use the Stanford University Social Science Data Collection database for our analysis \citep{Gentzkow+Shapiro+Taddy:2018}.
+This database was also used in GST and provides pre-processed text data on the speech level from the United States Congressional Record, covering Congress sessions 97 to 114 (1981--2017).
+We use all speeches given in the U.S.\ Senate and implement pre-processing steps similar to GST and \citet{Vafa_etal_2020} to obtain session-specific document-term matrices, using bigrams as tokens and retaining only those used by at least 10 speakers per session.
+We also only retain speakers with at least 24 speeches per session.
+Our model is fitted using 614,613 speeches given by 355 unique speakers, assuming 25 topics per session.
+This is in line with GST who manually identified 22 substantive topics based on their knowledge of the database.
+More details on data pre-processing and implementation of the estimation are given in the Online Appendix.